A skills minefield. Migrating to the cloud is a highly technical move.

 - Cloud policy adoption involves the whole organization not just IT

-Here we emphasize the 3rd point which strongly involves filling the skill gap to ensure not only a smooth cloud deployment but also maximizing the cloud investments with optimizations post-deployment.
+Here we emphasize the 3rd point which strongly involves filling the cloud skills gap to ensure not only a smooth cloud deployment but also maximizing the cloud investments with optimizations post-deployment.
 While investments in learning and developments can go a long way for organizations to become self-sufficient, this approach will be slow & take a toll on costs & time to market benefits.

 - Cloud migration strategies tend more toward “lift and shift” than toward modernization or refactoring.
 The former does not develop native-cloud skills.
 The latter requires a lot of upfront experience.